TerrorJacktyl/jinx-it-project/documentation/README.md

 * Wireframes/Figma mockups of our UI design
 * Glossary to ensure consistent communication

-Guides to assist with our development:
+Guides to assist with our development are in `guides`:
 * Git usage and preferred protocols
 * Style guides
 * Notes on Agile and SCRUM methodologies